 A Chronological Reading Plan

 If you’re wondering where to get started reading the Bible chronologically, check out a few of the links above.
-You can also check out the chronological edition of the NIV Once-A-Day Bible: Chronological Edition, which breaks up Bible into 365 sequential readings.
+You can also check out the chronological edition of the NIV Once-A-Day Bible: Chronological ebook Edition, which breaks up the Bible into 365 sequential readings in chronological order making it an ideal one-year Bible reading plan.

 Gaining a Firmer Grasp on Scripture